 Processing

 - Prepare two 1-quart (1L) glass jars: make sure your jars are perfectly clean.
-I recommend baking your empty jars at 300°F (150°C) for 20 minutes to kill possible bacterias and then let it cool completely.
+I recommend baking your empty jars at 300°F (150°C) for 20 minutes to kill possible bacteria and then let them cool completely.

-- Using gloves or really clean hands, shape balls of the mixture and pack them very tightly into each jar, working one layer at a time to make sure there is no air holes.
-Repeat until your jars are ¾ full.
+- Using gloves or really clean hands, shape balls of the mixture and pack them very tightly into each jar, working one layer at a time to make sure there are no air holes.
+Repeat until your jars are 3/4 full.

 Aging

-- Close your jars with the lid and store in a dark place at room temperature.
+- Close your jars with the lid and store them in a dark place at room temperature.
 Your miso will be ready in 6 months, you don't have to do anything else but wait!
-Do not open the jar in the meantime or mold could grow.
+Do not open the jar in the meantime, or mold could grow.

 - After 6 months, transfer the miso to smaller jars and store in the refrigerator.
 Miso will keep for months!
 Use in soups, marinades, sauces, dressings, etc!